WGLab/SeqMule/README.md

 ## Contact

-yunfeigu@usc.edu
+For questions/bugs/issues, please post on [GitHub](https://github.com/WGLab/SeqMule/issues).
+In general, please do NOT send questions to `yunfeigu@usc.edu`.
+Your question may be very likely to help other users.

-Please join [SeqMule-dev](https://groups.google.com/forum/#!forum/seqmule-dev) for updates!
+Please join [SeqMule-dev](https://groups.google.com/forum/#!forum/seqmule-dev) for updates.

 ## Citation